iancero/rollout/README.md

 )
 ```

-### Step 2: Simulate data consistent with the rollout schedule and expected effects

-In this step, we simulate several datasets consistent with the rollout
+Finally, we simulate several datasets consistent with the rollout
 schedule and expected effects.
 The `simulate_rollout_samples()` function
 generates a dataset with the specified number of cohorts and subjects
 per cohort, and adds columns for the phase, time, and outcome variables.